SardineLouvar/Animation-Fix/README.md

 # Animation-Fix
 The following Godot 4.3 code demonstrates a way to have an animation end when you want rather than instantly, whilst remaining smooth.
 I made this since snappy animations (for example going from running to idle) feel off in many games, and are often quite distracting.
 This fix is easy to implement, and works well with state machines as well as simple systems.

+#### After running the scene, press or hold space / left mouse button to switch to a bopping animation.
+Release to switch back.

 ### The fix works as follows:
 0. Make sure that the timeout() signal from the timer is connected to the "_on_animation_smoother_timeout" function of your script.
 1. To prime the fix, check is set to true.
 For example, when the animation that you want to transition from afterwards is playing.